Sedation Dentistry – Dallas, TX

 Oral Conscious Sedation

-Dr. Barnett can prescribe a sedative with instructions to take at a certain time before the appointment.
-Once the medication starts to have an effect, you should feel deeply comfortable; you may not even remember the procedure afterwards.
-You will need a friend or family member to bring you both to and from our office.
+Dr. Barnett will prescribe a sedative with instructions to take it at a certain time before your appointment.
+You will feel deeply relaxed once the medication starts to have an effect.
+In fact, you may not even remember the procedure afterward!
+This amnesic effect is desirable for patients with severe anxiety.

 IV sedation is very similar to oral conscious sedation, but it’s administered intravenously and allows for a deeper level of sedation.
-We are able to monitor and adjust the dosage you’re receiving for optimal comfort throughout the procedure.
-With IV sedation, you will enter a deep state of relaxation, and will need to be escorted home and monitored for the rest of the day.
+At times, we might refer out to a specialist to help with this.
+They're able to monitor and adjust the dosage you’re receiving for optimal comfort throughout the procedure.
+With IV sedation, you will enter a deep state of relaxation, and would need to be escorted home and monitored for the rest of the day.

 Sedation Dentistry FAQs